 - Thinking Fast and Slow, by Daniel Kahneman

 Among influential behavioral economics books, this one is a behemoth.
 In this runaway best-seller, Nobel Prize winner Kahneman (@kahneman_daniel) presents the two systems of the mind: System 1, which is fast, emotional, and intuitive; and System 2, which is slow, logical, and more deliberate.

 When you know how these two systems shape your thinking and decision-making, you’re a lot more equipped to make better decisions, both at work and in life.
 Kahneman exposes both the flaws and brilliance of each system, and explains how to tap into the tremendous advantages of “slow thinking.”

 - Happy Money: The Science of Happier Spending, by Elizabeth Dunn & Michael Norton

 It turns out money can buy happiness … if you follow five fundamental principles of smart spending.
 Happy Money is a lively and fascinating tour of the science of spending, basically explaining how you can get more happiness for your money.

 Authors Elizabeth Dunn (@DunnHappyLab) and Michael Norton elucidate five principles that help both individuals seeking to achieve money-based goals such as financial security, as well as companies who want to support employees in being happier, and/or provide “happier products” to customers.
 Dunn and Norton include how companies from Google to Pepsi to Charmin have put these behavioral economics ideas into action.

 Interested in learning to leverage behavioral economics to improve products and services?
-Read our collection of behavioral science resources.
-For hands-on learning, check out our Behavioral Economics Bootcamp.
+Join our Behavioral Economics Bootcamp.